aws-powertools/powertools-lambda-python/docs/quickstart.md

 If you deploy code from Quickstart make sure to [set up your AWS credentials](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-set-up-credentials.html).

 ### Code example
-In the `powertools-quickstart` folder, we modify the following files:
+Within the `powertools-quickstart` folder, we will modify the following files:

 * **app.py** - Application code.
 * **template.yaml** - AWS infrastructure configuration using SAM.